Ghana's ranking for starting business drops

 "It's also bad news for economic growth and poverty reduction, for all Ghanaian's today and for future generations," he stated.

-Citing the UK's Engine programme held in September, for 108 companies whose business ideas had been selected to receive support, Mr McAlpine said the talent and entrepreneurial spirit of Ghana's young women and men abound for all to see for themselves.
+Citing the UK's Engine programme held in September, for 108 companies whose business ideas have been selected to receive support, Mr McAlpine said the talent and entrepreneurial spirit of Ghana's young women and men abounds for all to see for themselves.

 He stated that it is high time the young people are assisted to deliver for themselves and for Ghana in the face of the challenges of doing business.